zaxor0/zwerchhau/into-the-war/basic.md

 - **AP** weapons permanently reduce a target's DR by 2 on succesful hits.
 - **Smoke grenades** provide cover in a 20 foot radius, until they dissipate.
 - **Bayonets** can be equipped to Rifles, Shotguns, or Automatic rifles.
+- **Machine guns** must be fired prone or while mounted on a surface.

 |  Weapons             | Damage  | Notes            |
 |----------------------|---------|------------------|